-Issue ID Issue Title No. of credits available Minimum standards Tra 1 Provision of Public Transport Up to 5 No
+Issue ID Issue Title No. of credits available Minimum standards Tra 1 Provision of Public Transport 3 No

 To recognise and encourage development in proximity to good public transport networks, thereby helping to reduce transport-related emissions and traffic congestion.